JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 node_modules
 ```

-With environment variables set up we can start implementing them into the computed data.
+With environment variables set up we can start using them in computed data.

 ### Using Draft Keys Or A Future Date In Front Matter